WHAT CAN GO WRONG

 “I got bitten by a dog in Thailand”

 Laura was spending 2 months studying in Thailand.
 One week before Laura was due to return to the UK, she walked through a pack of dogs and received a bite from one of the dogs to her upper thigh.
 Laura attended a clinic in Thailand and received one dose of Rabies vaccine.
 She then returned home to the UK where she was referred to the local infectious diseases unit to continue a course of ‘post-exposure rabies vaccination’ over the next month.
 This involved her having another 4 rabies injections.

 For many travelers, the risk of sustaining a potentially rabid animal bite is probably low.
 However, Rabies can be a fatal disease and sourcing treatment abroad might be problems which can result in a delay in getting protection established.
 For travelers that have not had any rabies injections before they travel, this is compounded by the fact that part of the treatment that is recommended (immunoglobulin) is extremely unlikely to be available.
 This was the situation Laura found herself in.
 Had Laura received a course of rabies injections before she traveled to Thailand she would have had established some rabies protection and would only have required 2 booster doses after she was bitten.
 We are very pleased to tell you that Laura did not go on to develop Rabies.

 Here is a selection of resources that our clients have found useful.
 If you think there are any sources of information that others might benefit from, let us know about them.

 Fit for Travel: There are too many countries for us to list on our site but this fantastic resource will give you an idea of the vaccines you should be thinking of getting, has interactive malaria maps preventative travel health advice.

-Foreign and Commonwealth Office: Essential information for countries throughout the world.
+Foreign Commonwealth and Development Office: Essential information for countries throughout the world.